srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 ## Safeguarding
 All volunteers are required to read the [safeguarding policy](https://opsmanual.studentrobotics.org/about-the-charity/safeguarding).
 Please ensure you have read this ahead of time, and e-mail safeguarding@studentrobotics.org to confirm you have read and understood it.

+## Refreshments
+Hot drinks, cold drinks, and snacks will be available throughout the competition and the setup days.
+If possible, please bring a re-usable mug to make your drinks in so we can limit waste.
+You will need to provide your own lunch.

 ## Southampton Marathon

 On Sunday 24th April, a marathon event is being held in Southampton.
 As a result there will be a number of road closures in the area, including on the university campus.
 Parking will also be limited.
 Keep an eye on the [competition page](https://studentrobotics.org/events/sr2022/competition/) on our website to see up-to-date information on how to reach the competition.
 There may be some time changes to account for this, and some restrictions on which car parks are available.